Kwak-Jin/DLIP/Report/DLIP_Lab4_21900031_JinKwak.md

 Using ROI and area calculation, the bounding box is only drawn in the ROI area.

+At the top of each frame, the parked location and free parking spaces are displayed.

 **[Demo Video Embedded](https://youtu.be/GdTP1IMIK-g)**

 ## 2. Discussion